ddaugher/backoffice_docs/source/deploy.rst

 Review Apps let you run a new instance for every branch and tear them down after the branch is deleted.
 For GitLab CI/CD Review Apps, all you have to do is create a :bash:`.gitlab-ci.yml` file that looks something like `this one <https://github.com/gigalixir/gigalixir-getting-started/blob/42a73c9e0f7de50cbfabd092a504aa454f9f9fc8/.gitlab-ci.yml>`_.

-Be sure to create CI/CD secrets for :bash:`GIGALIXIR_EMAIL`, :bash:`GIGALIXIR_PASSWORD`, and :bash:`GIGALIXIR_APP_NAME`.
+Be sure to create CI/CD secrets for :bash:`BACKOFFICEDOCS_EMAIL`, :bash:`BACKOFFICEDOCS_PASSWORD`, and :bash:`BACKOFFICEDOCS_APP_NAME`.

 For review apps run on something other than GitLab, the setup should be very similar.

-How to Set the Gigalixir Git Remote
+How to Set the BackofficeDocs Git Remote
 ===================================

-If you have a Gigalixir app already created and want to push a git repository to it, set the git remote by running
+If you have a BackofficeDocs app already created and want to push a git repository to it, set the git remote by running

 .. code-block:: bash